CodeScop/Oge-Mai-Field-Guide/dustresourcessummary.md

-LAST UPDATED 28 FEB 2021
+LAST UPDATED 30 MAR 2021

 I was of two minds opening this section, given that the Dust summary is similar to the All Game - but then I decided that narrowing this down to "resources available in the Dust Region without traveling" might be a useful thing.
 And of course "resources NOT available in the Dust Region, but you'll need them, and here's where you might have forgotten them".